 If you are diabetic you may still have liposuction.
 In some cases, you may find that the removal of fat will reduce your insulin requirements.
 Please note, however, that this is not a treatment recognised by insurance companies.

 Your Liposuction Surgery – What to Expect

-Liposuction surgery takes between 30 minutes and several hours depending on the number of areas treated and the volume of reduction.
-Less extensive liposuction may be performed as a day case and for larger volume reductions or multiple areas treated, an overnight hospital stay is sometimes recommended.
+Liposuction surgery takes between 30 minutes and several hours depending on the number of areas undergoing treatment and the volume of reduction.

 Download A Free Guide